Grammy Award-winning harmonica virtuoso Sugar Blue is not your typical bluesman...

 Blue has played and recorded with musicians ranging from Willie Dixon to Stan Getz to Frank Zappa to Johnny Shines to Bob Dylan , he is perhaps best known for his signature riff and solo on the Rolling Stones' hit Miss You from their Some Girls album.
 Blue performs his own version of the song on his 1993 Alligator debut BLUE BLAZES.
 With his second release IN YOUR EYES Sugar Blue emerges as a singularly profound songwriter as well as a harmonica wizard.

-Sugar Blue has performed across America, Europe, Asia and Africa - Chicago, Zurich, Den Haag, Antibes, Nice, Cannes, Montreal, Pistoia, Bern, Rapperswil, Montreux, Beijing..
+He has appeared across America, Europe and Africa at many prestigious venues and festivals - Chicago, Montreuz Jazz, Antibes, Nice, Cannes, Montreal, Pistoia, Bern, Rapperswil, Blue Note, Lincoln Jazz Center...
 Blue continues to appear in clubs and festivals around the world.

 “Sugar Blue incorporates what he has learned into his visionary and singular style, technically dazzling yet wholly soulful.
 He bends, shakes, spills flurries of notes with simultaneous precision and abandon, combining dazzling technique with smoldering expressiveness and gives off enough energy to light up several city square blocks...
 And sings too! he's got a rich, sensual voice with a whisper of huskiness which by itself would be something out of the ordinary.
 But oh, there's that harmonica again... !! ”

 ★ Harmonica virtuoso started as a street musician on the streets of the Greenwich Village… won a Grammy for his performance at Montreux Jazz Festival in 1985